Jamuna Boro, Lovlina Borgohain enter quarters of world women's boxing championship

 Last edition's bronze-winner Lovlina Borgohain (69kg) and debutant Jamuna Boro (54kg) on Wednesday marched into the quarterfinals of the World Women's Boxing Championships with comprehensive victories in the pre-quarters here.
 Boro outpunched fifth-seeded Algerian Ouidad Sfouh, an African Games gold-medallist, in a unanimous verdict, while the third-seeded Borgohain got the better of a sprightly opponent in Morocco's Oumayma Bel Ahbib, also a 5-0 win.

-Boro will next take on Belarus' Yuliya Apanasovich, who is seeded fourth.
-Apanasovich, a bronze-medallist at the European Championships, defeated Germany's Ursula Gottlob in her pre-quarterfinal bout.
+In the quarterfinals on Thursday, Boro will take on Germany's Ursula Gottlob, who upstaged European Championship bronze-medallist and fourth seed Yuliya Apanasovich of Belarus in her pre-quarterfinal bout in a split 3-2 verdict.
+The referee mistakenly raised Apanasovich's hand at the end of the fight but later corrected himself.
 Next up for Borgohain is sixth-seeded Karolina Koszewska, who defeated Uzbekistan's Shakhnoza Yunusova.
 Poland's Koszewska had claimed a gold medal at this year's European Games.

 Boro opened the proceedings for India and the 22-year-old Assam Rifles' employee was slow off the blocks.
 However, she became the dominating aggressor as the bout progressed.
 During an engaging battle in the second and third round, it was Boro who made a better impression with her cleanly-struck straight punches.